Hibou57/css-validator-filter/README.md

 ## IDE / text‑editor filter for the W3C CSS validator

-Output filer for `org.w3c.css.css.CssValidator` from `css-validator.jar`.
+Output filter for `org.w3c.css.css.CssValidator` from `css-validator.jar`.

 Primarly to be used for IDE/text editor integration.